 1. Understand what you are doing and how the feature works

-If you are past the Getting Started Guide and are already using the system, take some time to search the documentation and read the pages related to the matters you are working with.
+If you are already using the system, take some time to search the documentation and read the pages related to the matters you are working with.
 Use the search box on the top-right corner to search for the specific matter (i.e.: backtesting, data mining, etc.)

 If you are having trouble with a specific node on the design space, open the menu and click the button.
 A new tab will open in your browser with the description of the corresponding node in the corresponding hierarchy directory.
 Read about the node, it’s parent node, and its offspring.